31st Annual Sunshine Cruz at Clackamette Park, Oregon City

 Trick ‘n Racy Cars is a car club based in Oregon City, Oregon, USA.
-It was formed in the 1985 as a not-for-profit organization to promote the fellowship of owners of hotrods, special interest, and classic cars.
-Current membership totals approximately 50 active members ranging in age from “early 20’s” to members of who-knows-how-old that act as if they were in their “early 20’s.”
+Formed in 1985 as a not-for-profit organization to promote the fellowship of owners of hotrods and classic cars.
+The current membership totals approximately 50 active members ranging in age from “early 20’s” to members of who-knows-how-old that act as if they were in their “early 20’s.”

 On Sunday, March 19th, the West Linn Lions and West Linn Riverview Lions clubs are co-hosting the 21st annual Sight and Hearing Bowl-A-Thon at Wilsonville Lanes in Wilsonville.

 This event is part of an effort to raise money for the Oregon Lions Sight and Hearing Foundation (OLSHF).
 OLSHF was founded in 1959 as the “charitable arm” of the Lions Club of Oregon, with the goal of improving the quality of life in the area of sight, hearing, diabetes and humanitarian service for people in Oregon.
 In the 20 years since the Lions started the Bowl-A-Thon, they have raised $116,121 for OLSHF

 The Bowl-A-Thon is a “9-pin, no tap,” round of bowling (which means striking down nine out of 10 pins on the 1st try counts as a strike) .
 Participants Bowl in teams of up to 4 people.
 Teams have a chance Bowl and win cash prizes depending on their performance there is also an option to provide lane sponsorship.